FTB 2645 Publication Participation Guide for 2021 Revised: 08/2020

 Submit your modified debtor accounts to add, delete, or change an account at any time during the process year.
 The middle of December is the deadline to submit modified accounts for the current process year before annual processing for the upcoming process year.
 You are not required to update the balance for intercepts during the year, but you should modify the balance for voluntary payments or deletions to avoid over collection.
 Refer to the File Exchange Guidelines section for more information about how to submit accounts.

-We provide you the following reports:
+We provide you with the following reports:

 - Weekly detailed report of offset activity for each payment type (one each for personal income tax refunds, lottery winnings, and unclaimed property claim payments).
 The reports include the name of the debtor, intercept amount, intercept date, and your debtor’s account number.
 This report is available in your SWIFT folder.